 - The vendor returns nothing on the indicator.

-If the DBot score is returned as a "3" or "Bad", we need to add to the context that a malicious indicator was found.
-To do this, we add an additional key to the
+"Bad", you need to add to the context that a malicious indicator was found.
+To do this, add an additional key to the

+NOTE: It is not possible to use the Cortex XSOAR Transformers (DT) within the DBot score context.
 For example, using the following in your DBot context, will not work: